ineffablekenobi/ShopFast/README.md

 Shop Login added \
 Your shop needs to work with stuffs and Products.
 Try to implement them \
-instance of is a way to check the type of upcasted class
+instance of is a way to check the type of upcasted class \
+When you add a new type of product remember to update the controller methods implementation in your product service.
+The upcasted methods needs additional implementation